 Child Welfare & Protection

-The Association and its sister recently launched (April 2018) online version of Code of (Underage), the joint Code of Best Practice in Youth Sport.
+The Association and its sister organisations recently launched (April 2018) online version of Code of Behaviour (Underage), the joint Code of Best Practice in Youth Sport.
 This Code has been agreed between the GAA, the Ladies Gaelic Football Association, the Camogie Association, GAA Handball Ireland and the Rounders Council of Ireland.

 The Code replaces all previous Codes and is a mandatory Code of Best Practice for all Gaelic Games Associations in our work with underage players.
 It is a comprehensive good practice guidance publication and we are anxious that as many players, coaches, parents and other Club personnel have immediate access to its contents.

 The Code is also available in disc format (not printed) form the National Children's Office.
 For more information or a disc, please contact the GAA National Children's Officer, Gearoid O Maoilmhichil at 01-8363222 or firstname.lastname@example.org.

 The Gaelic Athletic Association is committed to creating and maintaining the safest possible environment for all young people who wish to participate in our Gaelic Games and activities.
 We will take all practicable steps to protect them from discernable forms of abuse - from harm, discrimination or degrading treatment and shall respect their rights, wishes and feelings.

 We do this by:

 Recognising that all children have the right to be protected from harm.

 Ensuring that all of our coaches and volunteers are carefully recruited and selected and that they accept responsibility for ensuring the wellbeing of children in their care.